Stripe antiferromagnetism and chiral superconductivity in tWSe$_2$: Proposed mechanism for superconductivity in twisted WSe

 Similar behavior has been obtained and discussed in the recent work by Tuo {\it et al.} [\onlinecite{Tuo2025}], which can be understood as arising from the structure of the complex hopping term $t_2$ illustrated in Fig.~\ref{fig:FS}(c).
 The Cooper pairing is strong when the electronic states at $\vec{k}\uparrow$ and $-\vec{k}\downarrow$ have the same phase winding and layer projection.
 It can be seen that states of $a_{\vec{k}\uparrow}$, $b_{\vec{k}\downarrow}$, $a_{-\vec{k}\downarrow}$ and $b_{-\vec{k}\uparrow}$ will all have the same phase winding.
 Moreover, since the layer projection is invariant under time-reversal, states of $\vec{k}$ and $-\vec{k}$ have the same layer polarization.
 Therefore, the pairing between $(\vec{k}\uparrow)$ and $(-\vec{k}\downarrow)$ will be favored in the intra-layer (NNN) channels.

 Finally, we would like to remark on the mixture of singlet and triplet components discussed in Ref. [\onlinecite{Tuo2025}], which is always present on the basis of symmetry considerations.
 However, the degree of mixture could have a hint on the pairing mechanism.
 In Ref. [\onlinecite{Tuo2025}], effective NN and NNN attractive interactions are introduced as the source of pairing so that their mean-field decoupling contains a triplet part directly.
 As a result, their triplet component can become large in some parameter space.
 Our pairing mechanism originates from AFM spin fluctuations, and consequently our mean-field decoupling presented in Eq. \ref{mfd} contains only singlet components.
 As a result, the triplet component is much smaller in our scenario because it does not have any energetic benefit.
 We follow the definition given in Ref. [\onlinecite{Tuo2025}] to extract the triplet component, and we confirm that the triplet component is indeed much smaller as shown in Fig.~\ref{fig:SC}(b).
+We note that chiral mixed-parity d/p pairing has been identified across a range of theoretical approaches, including continuum [\onlinecite{FWuSuperc}] models, single-band [\onlinecite{zegrodnik2025}] and three-band [\onlinecite{Tuo2025,Fischer_Sup}] of WSe$_2$, predominantly at larger twist angles, consistent with our finding that this pairing symmetry is robust over a wide range of model parameters Fig.~\ref{fig:SC}(c).